 At the Hampton Theatre Company in Quogue

-At Guild Hall’s John Drew Theater
+At the John Drew Theater Lab at Guild Hall

 At the Montauk Library